Lucie Pohl

-Lucie Pohl (born April 15, 1983) is a German actress and stand-up comedian.
+Lucie Pohl (born April 15, 1987) is a German-American actress and stand-up comedian.

+Early life

 Pohl is the daughter of theater director and singer Sanda Weigl and the actor and dramatist Klaus Pohl.
 She is sister of writer Marie Pohl and cousin of actress Anna Thalbach.
 She is also a relative of Bertolt Brecht.

+Career

 Pohl is the voice actress for the hero Mercy in the video game Overwatch.
 She featured in the Red Dwarf episode "Twentica" as Harmony de Gauthier.

+Personal life

+She became a naturalized U.S. citizen in October 2021.